kbengine/kbengine/kbe/src/lib/python/Doc/howto/logging.rst

   to output.
 * Formatters specify the layout of log records in the final output.

+Log event information is passed between loggers, handlers, filters and formatters in a :class:`LogRecord` instance.

 Logging is performed by calling methods on instances of the :class:`Logger` class (hereafter called :dfn:`loggers`).
 Each instance has a name, and they are conceptually arranged in a namespace hierarchy using dots (periods) as